 Sebastian A. Jones grew up in England a fan of Tolkien and jazz, with a dream of one day telling his own stories through graphic novels.
 He started Stranger Comics 10 years ago with an interesting concept.
 Instead of trying to write various standalone stories and promote the comics separately, why not create one shared universe for all of his characters to share?
 From there The Untamed was launched, which led to Stranger's most famous title, Niobe: She Is Life.

 The first run was famously co-written with actress/activist Amandla Stenberg, was drawn by Ashley A. Woods, and went on to become a Diamond-distributed success.
-Jones’ plan of epic worldbuilding has commenced since then, and I sat down to talk to him about his plans a few weeks ago at Emerald City Comic Con.
+From there Jones’ plan of epic worldbuilding commenced.
+I sat down to talk to him about his plans a few weeks ago at Emerald City Comic Con.

 What was your motivation to start Stranger Comics?